Sanglorian/orcus/Orcus Classes and Powers - current.md

 If a character takes the Dualclass Recruit feat and selects the Commander, it has the following benefit:

-**Benefit:** You belong to the Warlord group and the Commander class (along with any other groups and classes that you belong to), with Commander becoming your "secondary class".
+**Benefit:** You belong to the Commander class (along with any other classes that you belong to), with Commander becoming your "secondary class".
 You gain the following benefits:

 * Once per encounter, you can use the Commander's *lift spirits* power.

 # Crusader

 Divine Leader
-**Group:** Cleric

 ### Stats